tomtom-international/commisery-action/docs/semantic-versioning.md

 ### Breaking Changes

-By default, your product will be in [Initial Development](https://semver.org/#spec-item-4).
+By default, your product is considered to be in the [initial development](https://semver.org/#spec-item-4) state if your current `MAJOR` version is `0`.
 During this phase, all `MAJOR` changes will result in incrementing the `MINOR` version.

 Once your API is considered "stable", we will move to a regular development flow in which you can flag your commit as `BREAKING CHANGE`, incrementing `MAJOR`, by either: